greatscottmagic/greatscottmagic.github.io/_posts/2000-01-07-upcomingevents.md

 ---
 #  <b>September 18, 2020<b/>
 <img src="img/fanx.png" width="40%" height="40%"/><br>
 ## I will be performing at FanX this year!
-Time is at 4pm on Friday on the convention all stage.
+Time is at 4pm on Friday on the convention hall stage.
 If you plan to attend FanX this year, please keep a look for my performance.
 More information can be found on their [website](https://fanxsaltlake.com/)

 <!--# <b>October 14, 2019<b/>